areding/6420-pymc/_sources/intro.md

 ## Why?

-I took this class in the Spring 2020 semester as my fourth course in [OMSA](https://pe.gatech.edu/degrees/analytics) after the three intro classes.
-I was unprepared; the professor assumed a deep understanding of probability and statistics, an assumption that left me scrambling to catch up each week.
-I never felt like I deeply grasped the material.

-So, when I applied to TA for OMSA, this class was my top choice.
-I saw it as an opportunity to improve my understanding and help fix some of the flaws in the course.
-As I entered my second semester as a TA, I began to create this site to address the most common student complaints.
+During my second semester as a TA, I created this site to address the most common student complaints and questions.
 At the time, the most frequent grievance centered on the course's use of outdated software, namely WinBUGS/OpenBUGS.
 A close second was the lectures - some students said they were too dense, some said they didn't delve deeply enough into the underlying theory, and still others said they wanted to see more step-by-step examples of problems like the homework worked out.

+As someone who originally took the class a little light on the necessary math and statistics knowledge, I hope my perspective helps other people coming in with similar backgrounds.

 ## Site structure